smithy-lang/smithy/smithy-diff/README.md

 }
 ```

-Nested diffs also works with lists and sets.
-When diff tags are applied
+Nested diffs also works with lists and sets, when diff tags are applied
-to members of lists.
-For example, a trait could require that the order of
+to members of lists and sets.
+For example, a trait could require that the
-values is a backward compatibility contract; adding a value to the
+order of values is a backward compatibility contract; adding a value to the
-beginning of a list of changing a value in a list is a breaking change.
+beginning of a list or changing a value in a list is a breaking change.
 The following trait only allows values to be appended to the `foo` list:

 ```